fculmone/fculmone/README.md

 # 💫About Me :
 🔭 My name is Francesco Culmone

-  📚 I am a student at The University of Waterloo
+  📚 I am a computer science student at The University of Waterloo

   📫 How to reach me:
   Mail me at "fculmone5@gmail.com"